Animal sacrifice: Han Chinese

+State support for Confucianism under the Han was so pronounced that it finally permitted the nobility and commoners to perform the Tailou, provided that it was offered during formal rites in Confucius's honor.
+However, the rise of Chinese Buddhism during the Han, Three Kingdoms, and Jin spread its opposition to all forms of killing.
+In time, Taoism also greatly restricted its use of animal sacrifice as well.
+Annual sacrifices at the Temple of Heaven in the capital, however, remained one of the primary signifiers of imperial status up to Yuan Shikai's abortive attempt to found a new dynasty after the fall of the Qing.

 Some animal offerings, such as fowl, pigs, goats, fish, or other livestock, are accepted in some Taoism sects and beliefs in Chinese folk religion.
 The offerings would be placed at the altar or the temple after being slaughtered.
 The amount sacrificed is up to the worshippers, who can eat all of the offerings after the rite.
 In folk religion some regions believe that high-status deities prefer vegetarian food more, while ghosts, low-status gods, and other unknown supernatural spirits like meat.
-Therefore, whole pigs, whole goats, whole chickens, and whole ducks will be sacrificed in the ghost festival.
+Therefore, whole pigs, whole goats, whole chickens, and whole ducks will be sacrificed during the Ghost Festival.
 Some vegetarian believers make dummy pigs or dummy goats from vegetarian food like bread or rice for sacrifice.

+On Taiwan, Tailao is still practiced but now only in ceremonies venerating the Yellow Emperor or Confucius.
+In Kaohsiung, however, animal sacrifices are banned at its Taoist temples.

 Japan

-Before Buddhism came to Japan, some Shinto festivals included deer, horse, and green pheasant sacrifice.
+Before Buddhism came to Japan, some Shinto festivals included bear, deer, horse, and green pheasant sacrifice.

 Iomante (イオマンテ), sometimes written as Iyomante (イヨマンテ), is an Ainu ceremony in which a brown bear is sacrificed.